 Key factors include target operating temperature, matrix chemistry, fiber system, desired loading level, particle size distribution, dispersion behavior, purity requirements, and electrical or dielectric targets.

-Washington Mills high-purity ceramic powders are compatible within a variety of matrices, including:
+Washington Mills high-purity ceramic powders are compatible with a range of environments and temperatures, and can be integrated within a variety of matrices, including:

 |